 Diagonal Cross Brace

 This is the main connecting component of scaffolding and is essential in providing a rigid connection to each frame.
-Available in a variety of lock spacing depending on the frame type.
+Diagonal scaffold braces are available in a variety of lock spacing depending on the frame type.

 The base of the scaffold.
 This provides a solid foundation for the scaffold frame and allows for leveling of the scaffold tower.
 Leveling jacks are especially useful in projects where the scaffolding is assembled alongside an external wall.